Unicef’s Survival Gifts help the organization that’s saved more children’s lives than any other charity in the world

 So as I sit in my warm, safe house to write about a charity that’s near and dear to my heart, I’m distinctly aware of the $50 I spent on a dead decorative tree for the sake of nostalgia, and the good that money could have done if spent differently.

 By contrast, my children have spent most of this month dreaming of what they’ll find under the tree this Christmas and counting down the days until school ends.
 That’s to be expected, of course.
 They don’t know any other life and so they get caught up in the excitement and anticipation of receiving gifts and gobbling candy canes and other holiday sweets.
+It’s the little DIY gifts like machine embroidery designs of animals or handmade cards that they love too, as they can see how much thought has gone into gifts specifically for them.
+It’s not always about how expensive something is, especially if this is not something the kids are used to.
+It’s the thought that counts.
 I’m happy that they’re able to have this kind of childhood, but I’m as concerned as any parent that my kids take for granted their terribly good fortune, and I want to make sure I’m raising them to be aware of the plights of others.

 That’s why it’s so great that Unicef has created a couple of unique and powerful ways to make it easy to engage with the needs of less privileged kids around the world.

 The first is with the organization’s incredible Survival Gifts.
 You know how there’s always a couple of people on your list that are challenging to buy holiday gifts for?
 Maybe Granddad has everything he could want for and doesn’t really need another tie or five iron?
+I must admit I resorted to a custom photo blanket for him last year but he loved it.
 Or maybe as the family grows you want to cut back on the number of gifts you buy for the adults in our life so you decide to do something meaningful instead of exchanging gifts with your siblings?
 The Survival Gift catalogue allows you and the kids to pick something that benefits children around the world, while offering a gratifying gift experience for a loved one.
 Looking through these gifts is like taking the kids on a tour of the various challenges faced by children in other less affluent nations.
+If you’re an employer, then you could also consider giving experiential gifts which have a knock on charitable effect.
+Something that gets your employees out and about and involved in a charitable cause.
+Perhaps running to raise money?
+Or a sponsored sky-dive?

 There are Life-Saving gifts like Plumpy’Nut packs for severely malnourished children-enough to feed seven children for a day for just $12, water purification tablets for 10 families for a year for $29, vaccines for 58 children for $44, bed nets, baby blankets and more.